 These possess magnitude (amplitude) and phase.
 Try follows triangle law.
 Simple harmonic motion (SHM), waves.
 AC voltage and AC current are phasors.

 Such quantities do not have any specified direction but have different values in different directions.
 For example moment of inertia.
 In anisotropic media even density, refractive index, dielectric constant, electric conductivity, stress, strain and so on become tensor.
-A physical quantity which has only one component is called a scalar or a tensor of zero ranks.
+A physical quantity that has only one component is called a scalar or a tensor of zero ranks.
 If it has more than one component but less than or equal to four, it is called a vector or a tensor of rank 1.
 If the components are greater than four, it is termed as a tensor of a higher rank.

 - Conversion Factors